Countries turn to rapid antigen tests to contain second wave of COVID-19

 Expert opinion, however, on just how to use antigen tests is evolving and remains the subject of debate.

-Switzerland, where new infections have spiked to about 1,500 a day from as low as three in June after schools reopened, is only now validating the accuracy of the rapid tests.
+Switzerland, where reported new infections spiked to 2,823 cases on Wednesday from as low as three per day in June, is only now validating the accuracy of the rapid tests.

 “Deployment of the rapid tests - where it makes sense - will be integrated into our testing strategy,” a spokesman for the Swiss federal health ministry said.
 “We’ll update our testing recommendations in November.”